libxml-raku/LibXML-raku/docs/Parser.md

 If `skip-xml-declaration` is True, the XML declaration is omitted during serialization.

-If `skip-dtd` is defined is True, an existing DTD would not be serialized with the document.
+If `skip-dtd` is defined is True, the document is serialized with the internal DTD removed.

 If `tag-expansion` is True empty tags are displayed as open and closing tags rather than the shortcut.
 For example the empty tag *foo* will be rendered as *&lt;foo&gt;&lt;/foo&gt;* rather than *&lt;foo/&gt;*.